-RiC-E14 Event

-RiC-E15 Activity
+RiC-E14 Event RiC-E15 Activity

 An event is something that happens in time and space.
 A particular event may occur at a specific moment in time, or it may occur over a long period of time.
-Events may be natural, such as earthquakes, storms, floods, or pandemics; or have a human causation, such as elections, wars, protests, building a home, monitoring water quality, or managing records; or be a combination of natural and human when there is a human response to a natural event, such as rescuing records damaged by a flood, or developing a vaccine in response to a pandemic.
+Events may be natural, such as earthquakes, storms, floods, or pandemics; or be caused by an agent, such as elections, wars, protests, building a home, monitoring water quality, converting a Word document into a PDF document, or managing records; or be a combination of natural and agent when an agent responds to a natural event, such as rescuing records damaged by a flood, or developing a vaccine in response to a pandemic.

 An activity is a kind of event.
-It is a human designed and performed event that has an intended purpose or purposes.
+It is an agent designed and performed event that has an intended purpose or purposes.
 The scope of activity within the context of a corporate body is the same as the traditional understanding of function.
 The name activity is used for this entity because, while it is appropriate to describe corporate bodies, positions, and mechanisms functionally, this is not the case for all of the activities of persons and families.

-ID RiC-E14 Name Event Definition Something that happens in time and space.
+ID RiC-E14 Name Event Definition Something that happens or occurs in time and space.
 Scope Notes Event is a kind of Thing (RiC-E01).

-An event may be natural, human, or a combination of natural and human.
+An event may be caused by nature, an agent , or a combination of nature and agent .
 Events have temporal and spatial boundaries.
 An event may actively involve some agent(s) and affect any entity.
 An event may be discrete, happening at a specific moment in time, or may occur over an extended period of time.
 Events may have events as parts, and events may precede or follow one another.
 Multiple agents may participate in the same event , and in different roles.

-Examples Eruption of Mount Vesuvius (79 CE)

-San Francisco Earthquake (1906)

-Women's March (2017)

-Indian Ocean Earthquake and Tsunami (2004)

-Second World War (1939-1945)

-Registering births (Albemarle County, Virginia)

-Arno River Flood (1966)

-Restoration of records damaged in the Arno River Flood (1966-)

-T.S.
-Eliot and Groucho Marx corresponding (1961-1964)

-Comments Compare to:

-LODE Event class (2010) with some important details in the definition :

-"An event consists of some temporal and spatial boundaries subjectively imposed on the flux of reality or imagination, that we wish to treat as an entity for the purposes of making statements about it.
-In particular, we may wish to make statements that relate people, places, or things to an event.
-Note that, unlike some definitions of "event," this definition does not specify that an event involves a change of state, nor does it attempt to distinguish events from processes or states".

-Event in the Event ontology (2007).
+Examples Eruption of Mount Vesuvius (79 CE) [en] San Francisco Earthquake (1906) [en] Women's March (2017) [en] Indian Ocean Earthquake and Tsunami (2004) [en] Second World War (1939-1945) [en] Registering births (Albemarle County, Virginia) [en] Arno River Flood (1966) [en] Restoration of records damaged in the Arno River Flood (1966-) [en] T.S.
+Eliot and Groucho Marx corresponding (1961-1964) [en] Comments Compare to: LODE Event class (2010) with some important details in the definition 19 :